When can we reconstruct the ancestral state? Beyond Brownian motion: Mathematical formulation

 In this paper, we consider the common setting for studying the asymptotic theory of trait evolution models where the sequence of trees $(\tree_n)_{n=1}^\infty$ is nested.
 That is, $\tree_n$ is a subtree of $\tree_{n+1}$ for all $n$.
 Without loss of generality, we assume that tree $\tree_n$ has $n$ species and all trees in the sequence have the same root.
 We make a standard assumption that the tree topology and edge lengths of $\tree_n$ are known.
 In this paper, we consider the scenario where the height of the sequence of trees $(\tree_n)_{n=1}^\infty$ is uniformly bounded from above.
 Specifically, let $t_i$ be the distance from the root to a leaf $i$.
 The height of tree $\tree_n$ is defined by $h_n = \max\{t_i: i = 1, 2, \ldots, n\}$.
 Under our setting, $h^* := \sup_n h_n < +\infty.$

 For a tree $\tree$, we denote the leaf set of $\tree$ by $\partial \tree$ and the tree obtained by truncating $\tree$ at distance $s$ from the root by $\tree(s)$.
 It is worth noticing that $\partial \tree(s)$ is called a cutset corresponding to time $s$ away from the root \citep{ane2017phase}.
-Let $|A|$ be the number of elements of the set $A$.
-The big bang condition is defined as follows:
+Let $\lvert A \rvert$ be the number of elements of the set $A$.
+The big bang condition \citep{fan2018necessary} is defined as follows:

-\begin{definition}[big bang condition] A sequence of nested trees $(\tree_n)_{n=1}^\infty$ satisfies the big bang condition if $\lim_{n \to \infty} | \partial \tree_n(s)| = \infty$ for all $s > 0$. \end{definition}
+\begin{definition}[big bang condition] A sequence of nested trees $(\tree_n)_{n=1}^\infty$ satisfies the big bang condition if $\lim_{n \to \infty} \lvert \partial \tree_n(s) \rvert = \infty$ for all $s > 0.$ \end{definition}

 A layman's explanation of the big bang condition is that the number of branches in the proximity of the root is large.
 We will prove that the big bang condition is the necessary and sufficient condition for the existence of a consistent ancestral state reconstruction method for a general class of continuous trait evolution models.
+Throughout this paper, we assume that all other parameters of the model are known.
 Specifically, we assume that the model satisfies the following regularity conditions: